-Besides the United States, NordVPN currently supports Netflix in France, the Netherlands, Canada and Hong Kong (note that Hong Kong is only available for mobile devices).
+Besides the United States, NordVPN currently supports Netflix in the UK, the Netherlands, Canada and Japan.
 Further benefits of the solution include super-strong 2048-bit encryption, DNS leak protection, a kill switch, and an extensive choice of servers.
 The company has a no-logs policy regarding the user’s online activity.

 A good mix of speed and security

 Number of servers: 700+ | Server locations: 70+ | IP addresses: 200,000+ | Maximum devices supported: 5